 - Learn about the Master Plan

-- Consider alternate plans for the park and provide comments
+- Consider draft park design and provide comment

 If you would like additional information or want to add your name added to the project email list, please write to Tolayplanning@migcom.com.
 You can subscribe to the Park Planning Updates, which will automatically notify you when the web page changes.
 Please continue to check this page for periodic updates and new documents.